orium/rpds/README.md

 ### `no_std` support

 This crate supports `no_std`.
 To enable that you need to disable the default feature `std`:

 ```toml
 [dependencies]
 rpds = { version = "<version>", default-features = false }
 ```

+### Parallel iterator support

+[`HashTrieMap`](https://docs.rs/rpds/latest/rpds/map/hash_trie_map/struct.HashTrieMap.html) supports parallel iterator with [rayon](https://crates.io/crates/rayon).
+To use them you need to enable the `rayon` feature.

 ### Serialization

 We support serialization through [serde](https://crates.io/crates/serde).
 To use it enable the `serde` feature.
 To do so change the rpds dependency in your `Cargo.toml` to

 ```toml
 [dependencies]